 Given that absent a knockout or stoppage, the referee or ringside judges decide the result, it's a heady mix that has mired boxing in controversy since the beginning of time.

 Add to the mix the consequences of US Prohibition (the Volstead Act) from 1920-1933 that accelerated the growth and power of the underworld and the rest, as they say, is history.

-As boxing became evermore popular via the advent of live radio broadcasting and motion pictures, the milieu was set for organized criminals to control fighters as a means to capitalize on the opportunities presented by gambling on a pre-ordained result.
+As boxing became evermore popular via the advent of live radio broadcasting and motion pictures, the milieu was set for organised criminals to control fighters as a means to capitalise on the opportunities presented by gambling on a pre-ordained result.

 Boxing has long suffered from having a grubby underbelly where fighters would often be pawns and certain results were often questioned for being fixed by complicity of the fighter and/or the judges.

 Romanticism aside, fighters often publicly expressed their appreciation to those who they thought had at least “given them a shot”.
 Boxing has continued to exist in its own bubble.
 It took US Treasury intervention and the 1960s Kefauver Hearings to firstly lift boxing’s veil that 25 years later culminated in the passing of the Muhammad Ali Boxing Reform Act (The Muhammad Ali Act) 1999 with the objective of protecting the welfare & rights of boxers from exploitation and rigged fights.
 Enshrined into federal law in 2000, the Muhammad Ali Act unfortunately suffers from having too few powers for enforcement.

 And crucially to this day, no international over-arching single regulatory authority has ever been created to govern professional boxing.